 Follow your heart, it's your day and it's about your love!
 Even if you're a crazy cat lady like me haha!

-What a beautiful day – a massive thank you to Ruby and Lukasz for sharing it with us – there are more stunning photos from Matt Mosur in the gallery below (click on each image to see it in its full size glory) and details of Ruby & Lukasz’s Wedding Dream Team are also at the bottom of the post.
+What a beautiful day - a massive thank you to Ruby and Lukasz for sharing it with us - check out details of Ruby & Lukasz's Wedding Dream Team below.

 Photographer: Matt Mosur